 Glandular fever is a common infectious condition most often seen in teenagers and young adults.

-- Glandular fever is most often caused by the Epstein-Barr virus, a type of herpes virus.
+- Glandular fever is most often caused by the Epstein-Barr virus.

-- It spreads through saliva, which is why it is sometimes called the 'kissing disease'.
+- It spreads mainly through saliva, which is why it is sometimes called the 'kissing disease'.

 - Symptoms can include fever, sore throat, sore glands and tiredness.